AI-Projects-list/Generative-AI-chatbot-using-OpenAI-LangChain-LlamaIndex-and-Streamlit/README.md

-# 🧠 Generative AI Demo Project
+# 🧠 Generative AI chatbot using OpenAI, LangChain, LlamaIndex, and Streamlit

 This project demonstrates a **Generative AI App** that uses:
 - **OpenAI GPT-4 API** for text generation